ThorstenRhau/Iosevka/README.md

 # Iosevka

-I use this repository for my personal Iosevka configuration.
+I use this repository for my personal Iosevka configuration and documentation.

 ## Documentation